pooraddyy/deepseek-free/README.md

 ### Method 2 — Network Tab (Desktop)

-Use this if the LocalStorage method does not work for you.

 1. Go to [chat.deepseek.com](https://chat.deepseek.com) and log in
 2. Open DevTools → **Network** tab
 3. Send any message in the chat